maxsnew/maxsnew.github.io/content/teaching/eecs-598-w22/index.md

 We will also use as supplementary material, the freely available texts [Category Theory in Context by Emily Riehl][ctc] and [Categorical Logic from a Categorical Point of View by Michael Shulman][clcpov].

+## Office Hours

+Office hours will be held twice weekly, on Mondays and Wednesdays from 4-5:30pm.
+For the time being, these will be remote office hours.
+You should use the [queuing system][q] to access office hours.

 ## Evaluation